MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/use-the-insights.md

    ![Follow-up card details](../../Images/mya/use/follow-up-details-340.PNG)

 > [!Note]
-> This card is only available in English.
+> This option is only available in English.

 ## Prepare for your meetings